heap/heap-swift-core-sdk/Development/README.md

 5. Merge the PR.
 6. Run `make release_core_from_origin_main` to trigger a release.
 This will push a tag with the version at `origin/main` to `origin`.
 7. [Wait for the tag to finish building.][buildkite]
-8. Once the build finishes successfully, the tag will be visible on the public repo and you should [create a new GitHub release][new-release] with the details from the changelog.
-9. Release the new podspec.
+8. Release the new podspec.
 Unfortunately, this step is still manual and requires you to be a member of the Heap organization on CocoaPods.
     Run the following in the internal repo:

     ```shell